NuclearKev/Arduino/README.md

 compile-convert-upload.sh: This is a shell script that you can run that will compile your code, convert it a intel .hex format, and upload it to the Arduino.

-tsa.c: This is a basic Time Spectrum Analyzer (it does NOT use the Fourier Transform yet!) program.
+vu.c: This is a basic VU meter program.
 All it does is take the audio and output the volume to some LEDs right now.
 You can view the tsa-amp.ps (you'll need to download it) file to see the op-amp circuit I designed in order for the Arduino to be able to pick up the voltage.

+vu-amp.ps: This is a schematic for a simple op-amp circuit for the vu.c program.
+Please note that this is a generic design and the resistor values can be changed to whatever you want.
+In my case, I used a 25k pot for R2 so that I could keep the volume on the computer low and still get a good response on the LEDs.